Spring Garden Revival

 Contact Hanover’s Department of Public Works for Garden Material Disposal & Composting Program Integration

 Proper garden material disposal in Hanover is essential for environmental stewardship and compliance with local and state regulations.
-Residents should separate packaging materials such as cardboard and containers for recycling, while unused soil and amendments may be disposed of through residential waste channels.
-Plant debris, including leaves and trimmings, is accepted during the seasonal yard waste collection (April–November) in biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
-For composting and integration with community beautification or volunteer garden programs, coordination with the Hanover Department of Public Works is recommended.
-Hanover Department of Public Works
+Residents must separate packaging (cardboard and containers) for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April through November, but only in biodegradable bags—plastic is prohibited per MassDEP guidelines.
+Coordination with municipal programs supports community beautification and volunteer garden initiatives.
+For guidance on disposal schedules, composting, and integration with local parks and recreation efforts, contact:

 40 Pond Street, Hanover, MA 02339